 Holehouse Road takes its name from Holehouse, a property situated near the White Cart Water.

-Kirkton Avenue refers to the old kirktoun of Eaglesham that Alexander Montgomerie, 10th Earl of Eglinton, swept away in 1769 to develop Eaglesham into a planned village.
+Kirkton Drive refers to the old kirktoun of Eaglesham that Alexander Montgomerie, 10th Earl of Eglinton, swept away in 1769 to develop Eaglesham into a planned village.

 Kirk Wynd.
 See also Hillcrest Brae.

 Lynn Drive.
 Residential development built by MacTaggart and Mickel from 1963 to 1966.
 The name is a possible reference to the Lynn or Linn (waterfall) on the Linn Burn which runs through the Orry.